learnedtocode/qjs/README.md

 Based on the [original "q.js v2018.3-6.1" code](https://duckduckgo.com/?q=q.js+v2018.3-6.1) which has mostly disappeared but had the following features:

-- A scroll bar on the right that shows your posts and replies to your posts in yellow, and Q's posts in blue
+- A scroll bar on the right that shows an overview of the whole thread, with your posts and replies to your posts in yellow, and Q's posts in blue
 - Navigate between your posts/replies to your posts and between Q posts with arrow buttons
 - Post fading based on post counts (fade out very active posters)
 - Simple image blacklist